kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-07-17-CUICU-customizing-unsupervised-instruction-finetuned-language-models/index.md

 <div style="text-align: center;">
   <img src="img/CUICU_CONCLUSION.jpg" alt="CU-ICU Summary and Future Plans">
   <p style="font-style: italic; margin-top: 0px;">Figure 6: CU-ICU currently achieves about 66% accuracy on our curated ICU question dataset.
 It's not perfect, but it's a beginning.
-With more collaboration—especially from Thai doctors who can contribute anonymized data or clinical QA patterns—we believe CU-ICU can evolve into something truly impactful.
-But we also emphasized that the model must remain ethical, inclusive, and safe.
+With more collaboration—especially from Thai doctors who can contribute anonymized data or clinical QA patterns—I believe CU-ICU can evolve into something truly impactful.
+But I also emphasized that the model must remain ethical, inclusive, and safe.
 Biases must be addressed.
 Feedback must be welcomed.
 This is not just an AI system; it’s a co-created medical assistant, shaped by the people it aims to help.</p>
 </div>

 <div style="text-align: center;">